|Welcome: [ Log Out ]|

 Set out below are additional Frequently Asked Questions (FAQs) from the Montanta CLE for lawyer.

 All active attorneys must complete at least 15 credits of continuing legal education every reporting year.
-Of these 15, a minimum of two credits must be earned from programs on the topic of ethics or professionalism.
+Of these 15, a minimum of two credits must be earned from programs on the topic of ethics and/or professionalism.

-No. You must earn a minimum 10.0 credits per year from participating in "live" or "interactive" seminars.
+No. You must earn a minimum of 10.0 credits per year from participating in "live" or "interactive" seminars.
 A maximum of 5.0 "other" credits may be earned by self-study programs or methods.

 You may carry over ethics credits from "live" or "interactive" programs to the next two reporting years once you meet the 15-credit yearly requirement.
 A total of 4 "live" ethics credits may be carried over.